scbushan05/angular9-springboot-expensetracker/README.md

-# Angular 9, Spring boot and MySQL web applicaton- Expense Tracker
+# Angular 9, Spring boot and MySQL Web Applicaton - Expense Tracker
 A simple expense tracking application built with Angular 9 and Spring boot that connects to the MySQL database.
 Application built using spring data JPA to perform database operations.
 Users can add, list, update, delete, sort, and filter the expenses.

 ## Requirements